smguilia/overview-1/quickstart-lite.md

 {: #lite-create-instance}
 {: step}

-Create an instance of an offering that includes a free Lite plan.
+Create an instance of a product that includes a free Lite plan.

 1. Select the tile from the catalog after reviewing the filtered list of products that offer the Lite plan option.
 2. Enter any required information to set up the instance.